-In the past few years, intermittent fasting has exploded in popularity.
-A survey by the International Food Information Council showed that it was the most popular diet of 2018.
+In the past few years, intermittent fasting has exploded in popularity mostly because of Intermittent Fasting Results.
+A survey by the International Food Information Council showed that it was the most popular diet in 2018.
 Lots of people, including celebrities like Jennifer Anniston, Hannah Jeter, and Brielle Biermann, have gotten amazing results from intermittent fasting.
 Proponents of the diet say that it not only helps with weight loss but also improves your energy, concentration, blood sugar levels, and more.

 What is intermittent fasting?